-Malvern College Pre-School Campus Hong Kong will open in September 2017 at its new Southwest Kowloon campus.
-This will be the fourth overseas campus for the 150 year old UK Malvern College and a sister to Malvern College Hong Kong, which will open its Primary and Lower Secondary schools in September 2018.
+Malvern College Pre-School Campus Hong Kong opened in September 2017 at its Southwest Kowloon campus.
+This is the fourth overseas campus for the 150 year old UK Malvern College and a sister to Malvern College Hong Kong.

-Alumni include two prime ministers, three Nobel Prize winners, as well as famous writer C.S.
+Alumni include two prime ministers and three Nobel Prize winners, as well as famous writer C.S.
 Lewis, author of the Chronicles of Narnia.
 The school has a reputation for a holistic approach to education, with co-curricular activities as important a focus as the academic.

 Malvern College is certainly not the first UK public school to have endeavoured to transfer its particular ethos and standards to an overseas location.
 Some have been rather more successful than others.
 Malvern College already has significant experience and success – notably in Asia – and Whichschooladvisor expects that their Hong Kong ventures will build on this.

-Irrespective of the involvement from the UK team, the day to day responsibility for the success of the Pre-School will fall to is Principal.
-Jacqueline McNalty has been involved in school leadership and Early Childhood education for 24 years, working in Australia, the United Kingdom, China and Singapore.
-Jacqueline has undertaken different leadership roles including Acting Head, Vice Principal, Head of Early Years, as well as Curriculum Coordinator and Workshop Leader.
-In 2013, Jacqueline was invited to be on the Pre-Operations team to help set up a $250 million dollar school in Singapore.
+Irrespective of the involvement from the UK team, the day to day responsibility for the success of the Pre-School will fall to its Principal.
+Jacqueline McNalty has been involved in school leadership and Early Childhood education for 24 years, working in Australia, the United Kingdom, China, and Singapore.
+Jacqueline has undertaken different leadership roles including Acting Head, Vice Principal, and Head of Early Years, as well as Curriculum Coordinator and Workshop Leader.
+In 2013, Jacqueline was invited to be on the Pre-Operations team to help set up a 250 million dollar school in Singapore.

-Malvern College Pre-School Hong Kong intends to draw on 150 years of heritage from the UK alma mater, and envisages the youngest children developing their individual strengths through employing a personalised approach of active, play-based learning.
+Malvern College Pre-School Hong Kong draws on 150 years of heritage from the UK alma mater, and envisages the youngest children developing their individual strengths through employing a personalised approach of active, play-based learning.
 The College Ethos and Core Values are focused on developing life-long learning and encouraging each child’s curiosity, kindness, resilience, self-awareness, open-mindedness, collaboration, risk-taking, independence, integrity, and humility.

-Malvern Pre-school aims to provide a secure, organised and innovative environment for children to participate in a “balanced and holistic programme that includes a focus on creative, academic, sports and outdoor activities”.
-The Hong Kong Pre-School will be unique in offering the ‘Forest School’ programme and is the first and only authorized school to offer the programme in Hong Kong.
+Malvern Pre-school provides a secure, organised, and innovative environment for children to participate in a “balanced and holistic programme that includes a focus on creative, academic, sports and outdoor activities”.
+The Hong Kong Pre-School is unique in offering the ‘Forest School’ programme, and is the first and only authorized school to offer the programme in Hong Kong.

-Evidence of learning will focus on progress in the 7 key EYFS curriculum areas of (1) Personal, Social and Emotional, evidenced by making relationships, building self-confidence and self-awareness, and managing feelings and behaviour; (2) Physical – handling movement and physical tasks, learning to take care of oneself; (3) Communication and Language – listening and speaking, understanding others, and responding to questions properly; (4) Literacy – reading and writing (in English and Mandarin Chinese); (5) Mathematics – numbers, shape, space and measure; (6) Understanding the World – people and communities, the world, and technology; (7) Expressive Arts and Design – exploring and using media and materials, and being imaginative.
+Evidence of learning focuses on progress in the 7 key EYFS curriculum areas of (1) Personal, Social, and Emotional – making relationships, building self-confidence and self-awareness, and managing feelings and behaviour; (2) Physical – handling movement and physical tasks and learning to take care of oneself; (3) Communication and Language – listening and speaking, understanding others, and responding to questions properly; (4) Literacy – reading and writing (in English and Mandarin Chinese); (5) Mathematics – numbers, shape, space, and measure; (6) Understanding the World – people and communities, the world, and technology; and (7) Expressive Arts and Design – exploring and using media and materials, as well as being imaginative.

-Children will be encouraged to develop and learn through both a structured and free play programme that focuses on inquiry, developmental and hands-on learning.
-Emphasis will be placed on active, play-based learning with a balance of child-initiated and adult-led activities, which research has proven develops skills, knowledge, concepts and confidence that is not possible in a more formal classroom setting.
+Children are encouraged to develop and learn through both a structured and free play programme that focuses on inquiry, developmental, and hands-on learning.
+Emphasis is placed on active, play-based learning with a balance of child-initiated and adult-led activities, which research has proven develops skills, knowledge, concepts, and confidence in a way that is not possible in a more formal classroom setting.
 The design of the Pre-school takes these requirements into account.

-A particular and unique feature of Malvern Pre-School will be the Forest School programme with Forest School Association certified Forest School leaders.
-Scandinavian countries have long practised outdoor learning, and the UK’s Forest School Association formalised such a programme, with growing world-wide attention and expansion.
+A particular and unique feature of Malvern Pre-School is the Forest School programme, with Forest School Association certified Forest School leaders.
+Scandinavian countries have long practised outdoor learning and the UK’s Forest School Association formalised such a programme, with growing world-wide attention and expansion.

 The set-up of a Forest School programme in as densely a populated location as Hong Kong has inevitably brought its challenges.
 The school has therefore commissioned land specifically for the Pre-school’s use.